Unified Object Detector for Different Modalities based on Vision Transformers: Results on SUN RGB-D dataset

 \subsection{Influence of different backbone networks}

-Table \ref{rgb_dhs_imm} also shows the results of using Swin-T and Swin-S as the different backbone networks.
-Swin-S is a more powerful network, however, the performance gain is limited.
-Hence, we propose to use the lightweight Swin-T as the backbone network to achieve a faster inference speed (see Table \ref{infer_time_comp_}).
+Table \ref{rgb_dhs_imm} presents the results obtained by using Swin-T and Swin-S as the backbone networks.
+It is observed that Swin-S is a more powerful network; however, the performance gain achieved is limited.
+Therefore, we propose the usage of the lightweight Swin-T as the backbone network to achieve a faster inference speed, as depicted in Table \ref{infer_time_comp_}.